Ford sees rising pre-tax margins in Asia, Europe

-DEARBORN (Reuters) - Ford Motor Co (F.N) expects a 2015 pre-tax loss of about $250 million in Europe, although it still is targeting a return to profitability, executives told investors at a meeting Monday near company headquarters.
+DEARBORN, Sept 29 (Reuters) - Ford Motor Co expects a 2015 pre-tax loss of about $250 million in Europe, although it still is targeting a return to profitability, executives told investors at a meeting Monday near company headquarters.

 Ford said it expects Europe pre-tax operating margins of between 3 percent and 5 percent by 2020.